-Sections 17.54.210 - 17.54.290 (Site Development Review; Site development review-Plan modifications) of the Municipal Code details the purpose, procedures, and applications of the Site Development Review.
-Most relevant for residential uses is Section 17.45.225 (Site development review for garage conversions-Applications), which details the components needed for a site development review for a garage conversion.
-However, site development review shall not be required for garage conversions when the purpose of the conversion is to create a new secondary unit within the space of an existing attached or detached garage, compliant with Section 17.30.110 (SU combining district-Permitted uses), concerning secondary units.
-The county board of zoning adjustments shall hold a public hearing and render a decision on the application.
+Most relevant for recidential uses is Section 17.45.225 (Site development review for garage conversions.
+Applications), which details the components needed for a site development review for a garage conversion.
+However, site development review shall not be required for garage conversions when the purpose of the conversion is to create a new secondary unit within the space of an existing attached or detached garage, compliant with Section 17.30.110 (Standbridge district.
+Permitted uses), concerning secondary units.
+The county board of zening adjustments shall hold a public hearing and renders a decision on the application.

-The Fairview Specific Plan and the Castro Valley Business District Specific Plan address site development review.
+The Fairview Specific Plan and the Castro Valley Business District Specific Plan also include provisions related to site development review.
 In the Fairview Specific Plan area, floor area ratio (FAR) limits are used to establish thresholds for discretionary action.
-Site Development Review and a noticed public hearing by the Fairview Municipal Advisory Council would be required for improvements on parcels zoned R-1, R-1-L, and R-1-B-E that exceed the following maximum FAR:
+Site development review and a noticed public hearing by the Fairview Municipal Advisory Council would be required for improvements on parcels zoned R-1, R-1-L, and R-1-B-E that exceed the following maximum FAR:

-- Smaller than 5,000 sf: 0.55 FAR
+Smaller than 5,000 sf: 0.55 FAR

-- 5,000 9,999 sf: 0.15, plus 2,000 sf
+• 5,000 - 9,999 sf: 0.15, plus 2,000 sf

-- 10,000 sf or larger: 0.10, plus 2,500 sf
+10,000 sf or larger: 0.10, plus 2,500 sf

-- [see Fairview Specific Plan, p.3-23]
+• [see Fairview Specific Plan, p.3-23]

-In Castro Valley all new construction, expansion, or remodeling which involves changes to the façade of an existing building and which requires a building permit is subject to Site Development

-Review as provided under Section 8-95.0 et seq. of the Zoning Ordinance.
-However, Site Development Review shall not be required for residential construction which would not be subject to Site Development Review under the Zoning Ordinance.
-Site Development Review applications shall be reviewed by the Castro Valley Municipal Advisory Council, which shall hold a public hearing on the application and make a recommendation on the application to the Planning Director.
+In Castro Valley all new construction, expansion, or remodeling which involves changes to the façade of an existing building, and which requires a building permit is subject to site development review as provided under Section 8-95.0 et seq. of the Zoning Ordinance.
+However, site development review shall not be required for residential construction which would not be subject to site development review under the Zoning Ordinance.
+Site development review applications shall be reviewed by the Castro Valley Municipal Advisory Council, which shall hold a public hearing on the application and make a recommendation on the application to the Planning Director.
+Per Chapter 17.51 (Castro Valley) of the Municipal Code, site development review is also required in Castro Valley in the RSL (Residential Small Lot), RMF (Residential Medium Density Family), and RMX (Residential Mixed Density) districts for residential projects with five or more units are possible.